DSAppTeam/PanelSwitchHelper/README.md

     * Panel class specification naming, with native Linear/Relative/Frame as a prefix, it is easier to distinguish
     * PanelView migrated to panel package

+* 1.3.1 (2020-06-12) supports using the bottom system layout to capture a copy of the user's gesture.
+The extra system view at the bottom of the interface in this part of the layout may cause input method calculations to be biased.
+Rice and other samples.

 ### Expectations